TheOmnissiah/Alen-portfolio.github.io/index.md

 [Can You Save Yourself?](https://emperorscorpion.itch.io/cam-you-save-yourself)
 <img src="https://img.itch.zone/aW1nLzU0NjM3MTcuanBn/original/HgdH9H.jpg"/>
 <br>
 This game was made in a week long game jam, it was made by myself, Krešimir Kučan, Ante Tavra and Domagoj Petrović.
 I was the main prop and level designer.
+I was in charge of making the main rocket and making it look as of it was destroyed, and look futuristic.
+I made 7 diferent stages of repair with particle effects that change in every level.
 <br>

 ---